jkempf42/kube-volttron/cluster-config/README.md

 number of addresses available.

 Assuming you choose that, you then need to choose a subnet range.
-We'll use `10.8.0.0/24`, with the cloud VM server having address `10.8.0.1` and the first gateway node having `10.8.0.2`.
-Note that these addresses are only the address of the Wireguard point to point VPN interface, and have nothing to do with the IP addresses of other interfaces in your gateway node or cloud VM.
+We'll use `10.8.0.0/24`, with the central node server having address `10.8.0.1` and the first gateway node having `10.8.0.2`.
+Note that these addresses are only the address of the Wireguard point to point VPN interface, and have nothing to do with the IP addresses of other interfaces in your gateway node or central node.

 #### Creating the wg0 interface configuration file.

-The next step is to create a configuration file for the two peers (cloud VM and gateway node).
-First, we'll do the cloud VM.
+The next step is to create a configuration file for the two peers (central node and gateway node).
+First, we'll do the central node.

 Using your favorite editor, open a new file in `/etc/wireguard` (running as sudo) called `wg0.conf`.
 Edit the file to insert the following configuration:

 	[Interface]
-	PrivateKey = <insert private key of cloud VM here>
+	PrivateKey = <insert private key of central node here>
 	Address = 10.8.0.1/24
 	ListenPort = 51820
 	SaveConfig = true